trampgeek/moodle-qtype_coderunner/Readme.md

- 1. Another advanced Matlab question in which the template code, written in Python runs the student's Matlab code, then runs the sample answer supplied within the question, extracts all the floating point numbers is both, and compares the numbers of equality to some given tolerance.
+ 1. Another advanced Matlab question in which the template code, written in Python runs the student's Matlab code, then runs the sample answer supplied within the question, extracts all the floating point numbers is both, and compares the numbers for equality to some given tolerance.

  1. A Python question where the student's code is actually a compiler for a simple language.
 The template code runs the student's compiler,